elscardo/jscalculator/README.md

-This is a simple Javascript calculator I built using an online tutorial.
+This is a simple HTML/CSS/JS calculator I built using an online tutorial.